 But what’s the BEST part of any Guardian?
 The proprietary SureStop braking system of course!
-Who doesn’t want simplified and safer braking?
+Who doesn’t want simplified braking?
 The Guardian guys sold Mark Cuban on it… and we’re sold too.
 Read the full review below to discover what makes this innovation so compelling for the littlest of riders!

-Guardian ETHOS 14 Overview
+Guardian 14 Inch Bike Overview

 BEST FOR: Kids with inseams ranging from 16″ to 20″, or approximately 3T/4T clothes.